wso2/docs-is/en/docs/learn/locking-a-specific-user-account.md

             !!! note
                   WSO2 Identity Server has the **Internal/system** role configured by default.
-But generally a new user is not assigned the **Internal/syste** m role by default.
+But generally a new user is not assigned the **Internal/system** role by default.
 Required roles can be assigned to a user depending on the set of permission a user needs to have.
                   For more information on roles and permission, see [Configuring Roles and
                   Permissions](../../learn/configuring-roles-and-permissions)
-.

                   Although the **Internal/system** role is configured by default in WSO2 Identity Server, you can delete the role if necessary.
 To allow users with the **Internal/system** role to bypass account locking, you need to ensure that the role exists in WSO2 Identity Server.

       6. To enable account locking for other tenants, log out and repeat the steps given above from [step 2](#lockingaspecificuseraccount) onwards.

 !!! note
-    The user accounts that are assigned with the
-    `         Internal/system        ` user role cannot be locked.
+    The user accounts that are assigned with the **Internal/system** user role cannot be locked.

 ### Enable claims for account locking